Musing on working and staying inspired

 Inspiration comes in spurts, and sporadically.
 My attention wanders.
 It’s hard to really get into something.
 Of course once I’m there, nothing feels better than that combination of creation and discovery.
 And when I’m not, I’ve got that wistful memory of what it was like to be really satisfied by what I was working on.
 And how my brain felt.

 I wonder what it’s like for artists and poets.
 I wonder how they deal when inspiration lulls.
-I wonder if their inspiration looks like this:
+I wonder if their inspiration looks like this: or this:

 I’ve said this before, and I’ll say it again, if I could take a drug that would provide me with more inspiration I probably would.
 I sound like one of those characters in antiquity who’d trade some future happiness for a particular power in the present.